Click below for historic information about the Terrible Two

 More Information for Riders

-- Riders must wear their official bib number.
+- Riders must wear their official bib number and it must be visible.
 Failure to do so will result in disqualification.

 - Helmets are mandatory.